 Basil originally moved to Norwich to study law at UEA, however, soon fell in love with the city and has never left.
 He has worked for a variety of software companies in Norfolk in senior marketing roles, with responsibilities for multi-million pound budgets.
 Currently he is the Vice President of Growth for digital staffing startup Pickr.
 Basil is a practicing born-again Christian and attends the Potter's House Church on Dereham Road.

 I am 45 years old.
 I have two children at Catton Grove Primary in Year 5 and Year 4.
 It is possible that they will be coming to Open Academy in the future.
 I am a parent governor at Catton Grove and I am a director within The Heart Trust.

 I enjoy working with children, parents and other professionals with furthering their child's attainment and achievements in school.
 I am fully dedicated to my governor roles in all of my schools.

 Over the last 5 years, I have involved with children's education in Norfolk.
 I have studied at Open University in Social Care and I am currently studying in senior governance to work further with the schools I work in.

 I am an assistant leader in the local Brownie Unit.
 I enjoy baking for the local church, Proclaimers.

-Trust appointed Governor Committee: Finance, Resources and Personnel, Health and Safety, Pupil Premium Governor.
+Committee: Finance, Resources and Personnel /Improving Standards Group Health and Safety and Pupil Premium Governor